 (left) 1597 well and Palazzetto Mancini (late XVth century with windows similar to those of Palazzo Venezia); (right) Palazzo Filippeschi Simoncelli (XVth century with a courtyard tentatively attributed to Bernardo Rossellino, a Florentine architect who worked at nearby Pienza)

 Towards the end of the XVIth century the popes redesigned the administrative division of the Papal State.
 Orvieto retained jurisdiction over a very small territory and at one point it was even suggested to incorporate the town in Patrimonium Petri, the province of Viterbo.
-This explains why no major monuments were built in the town in the XVIIth and XVIIIth centuries.
+This explains why no major palaces were built in the town in the XVIIth and XVIIIth centuries.